samujiru/Rigging-Controls/readme.md

 Rigging Controller Tool for Maya

 Description
 The Rigging Controller Tool is a Python-based utility for Autodesk Maya designed to streamline the rigging process.
 This tool allows users to quickly generate a variety of NURBS curve shapes to serve as animation controllers.

-Key features include the ability to specify naming conventions and a toggle for "Offset Groups."
-This ensures that controllers are brought into the scene with "frozen" transformations, adhering to professional rigging standards by keeping the controller's channels at zero while the group handles the world-space positioning.
+You can specify naming conventions and a toggle for Offset Groups.
+This ensures that controllers are brought into the scene with frozen transformations, adhering to professional rigging standards by keeping the controller's channels at zero while the group handles the world-space positioning.

 File Structure
 The project is structured to ensure modularity and ease of maintenance: